Two years ago at SCaLE I attended a workshop on building ignite-style lightning talks. I failed abysmally.

 - Most people suck at giving these, or have no clue at all how to start.
 When everybody else is blind, the one-eyed person is king.

 A number of people at the conference I attended the past two days expressed abject fear of doing a lightning talk, even those who thought they were fine doing longer talks.
-But in my experience, the constraints of lightning talks make them one of the easiest types to pull together and build useful skills for longer presentations.
+But in my experience, the constraints of lightning talks make them one of the easiest types to pull together, and doing them builds useful skills for longer presentations.

 What’s a lightning talk?